 What is krill and why do we care about it?

 This is a common question!
-If you walk down the aisle of a grocery story in Average Town, USA, it is easy to find cans of tuna and sardines.
+If you walk down the aisle of a grocery store in Average Town, USA, it is easy to find cans of tuna and sardines.
 Would you be able to find cans of krill next to the tuna?
 Or would they come in glass jars in another section of the store?
 Most likely, you aren't going to see them anywhere obvious.
 However, in some countries such as Japan and Russia, your local grocer would carry these items as part of their regular stock for human consumption.
 But wait - if you looked really carefully at some of the products that are commonly found in that Average Town, USA supermarket, you might be surprised to find that krill is on the ingredient list.
 So what are krill, and why should we care about them?

 What is krill?